What you should consider when setting up an Offshore Crypto Fund

 However, unlike traditional funds, a tokenized fund issues interest or equity rights through a digital token in the blockchain.
 Token holders are entitled to profits and obtain a return on their investment.

-There is no specific regulation for this type of fund, although depending on how they are structured they may be subject to fund and securities laws of the jurisdiction where they are issued.
+There is no specific regulation for this type of fund, although depending on how they are structured they may be subject to fund and securities laws of the jurisdiction where they are issued and marketed.

 In any case, tokenized funds face a series of challenges: